youngleee/DataAnalyticsHAW/TEAM_DOCUMENTATION.md

 ## Known Issues & Solutions

-### Issue 1: OpenAQ API Returns 410 Errors

-**Problem:** OpenAQ API v2 is deprecated, v3 may have different structure

-**Solution:** Use manual CSV download from EEA portal (see "Working with Air Quality Data" above)

-### Issue 2: Missing Air Quality Data
+### Issue 1: Missing Air Quality Data

 **Problem:** No air quality data collected

 **Solution:**
+- Check date range - UBA API may not have data for very recent dates
+- Verify city names match German city names
+- Check network connection
-- Pipeline continues without it
+- Pipeline continues without it if needed
-- Add air quality data later using CSV download method
-- Re-run integration step after adding data

-### Issue 3: Traffic Data is Synthetic
+### Issue 2: Traffic Data is Synthetic

 **Problem:** Real traffic API may not be available

+**Problem:** Real traffic API may not be available or requires subscription

 **Solution:**
 - Synthetic data is realistic and based on patterns